 Lemonade Photography was launched in 2009 to provide quality, affordable photography services for clients all over the Pacific Northwest.
-With nearly a hundred weddings completed and hundreds more family, baby and portrait photo shoots, Lemonade Photography offers all the experience and talent of a seasoned photographer – without the price tag to go along with it.
+With more than a hundred weddings completed and hundreds more family, baby and portrait photo shoots, Lemonade Photography offers all the experience and talent of a seasoned photographer – without the price tag to go along with it.

 My shooting style is light, airy, crisp and colorful, with minimal posing and intrusion so all my subjects look relaxed, comfortable and candid in the final image.
 My clients love their photos, but they rave most about my laid-back and comfortable shooting style and practiced, professional ability to work with everyone and make sure your wedding photography experience is stress-free.
 I want you to have fun, to forget you’re even posing for a photographer and, most of all, to receive stunning images that remind you of the day you pledged your love forever.
 I offer reasonable prices, fully customizable packages and unforgettable digital photos, books and canvas prints.